 Miro, similar to other mind maps, is not equipped for building a long-term knowledge base due to three main limitations.

 First, it’s not possible to add much content in cards to allow a deeper understanding of a topic.
 This limits the use cases to surface-level brainstorming, planning, ideating, prototyping etc.

 Second, connections are not created based on a logic that makes them easier to find later on.
 This is one of the impediments to relating things to each other.
 Moreover, organization of info can be done only visually.
 Lack of tags and links make it difficult to expand a knowledge base and find the info you need at a granular level.

 Since Miro’s biggest revenue stream comes from large enterprises, the price tag for some small teams might be overwhelming.
 This is the feedback we’ve heard from a number of Miro team users.

-Even though it is still in alpha phase, Scrintal has a huge potential to become a Miro whiteboard alternative thanks to the flexibility it provides by combining networked note taking and visual mind mapping.
+Even though it is still in Beta phase, Scrintal has a huge potential to become a Miro whiteboard alternative thanks to the flexibility it provides by combining networked note taking and visual mind mapping.

 First, you can build a personal knowledge base in Scrintal with connections based on backlinks, tags, and partly thanks to the ability to capture and store any file, image or multimedia in one place.

 Seeing the big picture overview of your thoughts and zooming into details allows people to track and show the thought process to back up all their conclusions.
 It speeds up the feedback loop among team members when building something new.

 Second, people can upload videos from YouTube or PDFs, consume the content and create new ones across the entire knowledge base.
 This flexibility empowers people to create knowledge a lot quicker, in multiple spaces simultaneously.
 It sets Scrintal apart from not only Miro but all other Miro alternatives helping knowledge workers limit the number of apps they use.